BrenSeiton/teamapp/collaboration-notes.md

                   and i open the pull request and perform the step and then i comment the title and the description and then i merge the pull request.

+Brendan Seiton - Created a Repository
+		 I cloned the repository in the terminal first
+	         Then added a feature branch to the project And then commit
+		 Added title and Description to the changes
+		 Reviewed each PR
+		 aprroved and merge conflicts